michael-pacheco/rl-snake/README.md

 <h2>
   A reinforcement learning agent that learns to play Snake through Deep Reinforcement Learning (DQN).
   This version of Snake was created by <a href="http://www.pixelatedawesome.com/">Daniel Westbrook</a>, and can be found <a href="http://projects.pixelatedawesome.com/minisnake/">here</a>.
-The original game was modified to for a learning environment.
+The original game was modified into a better learning environment.
 </h2>

 <h2>Requirements: (Python 3x)</h2>